|Home > Computer Programs & Databases > McGoodwin Music Database||Site Map|

 The currently highlighted work, Concerto No. 5, has an AV playlist file whose full filepath is displayed at the lower right of the subform (ending in ".M3U").
 This AV playlist file lists 4 tracks (CD1:21-24), and may be played by pressing the Play arrowhead in the subform.
 The various play-related buttons control the external player program Winamp.
 The textbox with red characters (upper left of the subform) shows that Winamp is currently playing (or is paused on) track 5 of a different subwork having 7 tracks (in this case, Concerto No. 1).
 Moreover, Winamp is currently positioned in this track 5 at 105 elapsed seconds, out of a total track length of 175 seconds.

 The "Works on Recordings" form showing a recorded work by Handel.
 This form facilitates searching for a recorded work, using the text box which combines work name, name translation, and opus information

 The "Find Extant Works And Subworks" form, evoked by pressing "Search Form" from the Works form.
 This form facilitates searching for an extant work, using the text box which combines original work name, name translation, and opus information including nicknames.
-Here, a work with "Moonlight" in its nickname may be readily found.
+Here, a work with "quasi una fantasia" in its nickname may be readily found.